mdburch/CleaningDataProject/README.md

   + The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
   + The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
   + From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.
-+ For more information please view the UCI HAR Dataset readme
++ For more information please view the UCI HAR Dataset README or a full description can be found at [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones]

 ---
 ### Re-running Analysis Code in R
 ---
-+ The data represents data collected from the accelerometers and gyroscopes from the Samsung Galaxy S smartphone.
-+ A full description can be found at [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones]
 + To download the data, use the link [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip]
 + Upon downloading, unzip the folder into your working directory of R
 + The structure of the unzipped folder should be as follows: